syncfusion-content/windowsforms-docs/WindowsForms/skinmanager/Getting-Started.md

 ## Through designer

-1) Create a new Windows Forms application in Visual Studio.
+1. Create a new Windows Forms application in Visual Studio.

-2) The `SkinManager` component can be added to designer by dragging it from the toolbox to the design view.
-The following dependent assemblies will be added automatically.
+2. The `SkinManager` component can be added to designer by dragging it from the toolbox to the design view.

+The following dependent assemblies will be added automatically:

 * Syncfusion.Shared.Base